 Owing to the recurring nature of the problem, the ICJ believes that the judiciary, as the primary guardian of human rights, must urgently take significantly more robust measures to enforce its orders and to preserve its integrity.
-The appropriate judicial response to the repeated and flagrant flouting of judicial orders is to issue an order of contempt which remains effective
+The appropriate judicial response to the repeated and flagrant flouting of judicial orders is to issue an order of contempt which remains effective until compliance is secured.
+In cases where the government response to a habeas corpus order is a blanket denial that a person is in custody in the face of reliable testimony to the contrary, the court should order an investigation into the whereabouts of the person, including, where necessary, a search of the Army barracks or relevant place of detention.
+The remedy of habeas corpus depends not only on judging the legality of the detention, but also on the Government's positive obligation to bring a detainee physically before the court.

 - 6. The Government must take immediate steps to end impunity for serious violations of human rights, including by investigating the violations and prosecuting those responsible for their commission. - The Government should establish an independent authority with powers to prosecute serious human rights violations. - In the immediate term, civilian government authorities should solicit and investigate complaints of human rights violations, including extrajudicial killings and torture.
 Prosecutions should be carried out in open and transparent proceedings.
 Military authorities should not investigate and prosecute cases of serious human rights violations against civilians.
-Complaints, reports and other information forwarded from the National Human Rights Commission should be considered as a matter of priority.
+Complaints, reports other information forwarded from the National Human Rights Commission should be considered as a matter of priority.
 Cases submitted by the NHRC should be pursued, or else a response should be given detailing the reasons for failure to act. - Torture should be made a specific crime under national law, as required under the UN Convention against Torture. - Judges confronted by a prima facie indication of torture or inhuman or degrading treatment should exercise the power to order an independent investigation.